adiffpirate/subtko24h/util/nuclei-templates/GUIDE.md

   author: Ice3man
   # Severity is the severity for the template.
   severity: medium
+  #  Description optionally describes the template.
+  description: Searches for the pattern /.git/config on passed URLs.
 ```

 Actual requests and corresponding matchers are placed below the info block and they perform the task of making requests to target servers and finding if the template request was successful.